 If you’re a mom of a newborn or little ones, please don’t try to make huge, elaborate meals.
-All you need to do is put simple, easy meals on the table that get your family fed.
+All you need to make are simple, easy meals that get your family fed.

 If your project takes longer than expected or something unplanned comes up that has to be dealt with right then are you going to go into panic mode?

 When you have margin in your life you’re giving yourself breathing room.
 If you don’t have margin in your life you’re heading down the road toward burnout.

 Much like you did with cleaning up your to-do list, figure out how you can add white space into your life.
 You’ll be much healthier when you do.

 I’ll go ahead and admit that this one is the hardest for me because giving myself grace does not come easy to me.

 But here’s what I’m learning about giving myself grace…